danhazan/dh-project-british-invasion/README.md

 # dh-project-british-invasion

-This repo contains the source code and data files for the project that is presented presented (in hebrew) [here]( https://danhaza.wixsite.com/britishinvasion).
+This repo contains the source code and data files for the project that is presented (in hebrew) [here]( https://danhaza.wixsite.com/britishinvasion).